 The TTGVA charter is to provide the general public with sporting experiences and general social enjoyment in the participation in the game of Volleyball.
-In order to achieve this, TTGVA has develop a set of guidelines and rules to ensure that its competitions are balanced, regulated and facilitated to be fair and consistant to all whilst still encouraging a healthy competition for multiple levels of skills and playing abilities.
+To achieve this, TTGVA has developed a set of guidelines and rules to ensure that its competitions are balanced, regulated and facilitated to be fair and consistent to all whilst still encouraging healthy competition for multiple levels of skills and playing abilities.

 To be a member of our Association you must be aware and agree to abide by our rules and support the ideals and ethos that this Association has developed in promoting the playing of Volleyball for fitness, fun and friendship.

 To participate as a player within our competitions, you must agree to abide by our BYLAWS and CODES of CONDUCT to help promote this Association to continue in achieving the necessary standards for providing a balanced, discrimination-free, friendly and safe Volleyball Sporting environment for its officials, its members and their associated supporting families.